Natrelle® Breast Implants IMPORTANT SAFETY INFORMATION

 Please refer to Boxed Warning for Distant Spread of Toxin Effect.

 No definitive serious adverse event reports of distant spread of toxin effect associated with dermatologic use of BOTOX® Cosmetic at the labeled dose of 20 Units (for glabellar lines), 24 Units (for lateral canthal lines), 40 Units (for forehead lines with glabellar lines), 44 Units (for simultaneous treatment of lateral canthal lines and glabellar lines), and 64 Units (for simultaneous treatment of lateral canthal lines, glabellar lines, and forehead lines) have been reported.
+Patients or caregivers should be advised to seek immediate medical care if swallowing, speech, or respiratory disorders occur.

 Serious Adverse Reactions With Unapproved Use